 Each week, your child will also experience three small group reading sessions to support their development.
 These will focus upon word reading and decoding skills, the development of prosody and expression as well as comprehension skills.
 The children will bring home their school reading book to read to you as well as a sharing book to enjoy together.
-Parents are asked to complete a reading record to share their home reading with school.
+Parents are asked to record their home reading in their child's reading record.